vincentcarbonaro/Vinstagram/README.md

 ## Technical Details
  - File upload storage with Paperclip and Amazon AWS
- - Uses Jcrop Jquery plug in to crop photos
+ - Uses Jcrop to crop photos
- - Users Composite Views
+ - Uses Composite Views

 ## TODO
 - Create Tags for Users in Comments